StadiumPosts Logo

 Man City faces a fitness crisis with Rodri's new setback a major concern.
 Get the latest on his injury, plus updates on Cherki's early return and the latest on Ait-Nouri, Khusanov & Marmoush ahead of a crucial fixture run.

 Man City is dealing with several serious fitness issues at a pivotal point in the season.
-Players have experienced premature setbacks that jeopardise the stability and balance group, while others are getting closer to making a recovery.
+Players have experienced premature setbacks that jeopardise the stability and balance of the group, while others are getting closer to making a recovery.
 Those who are hoping for a healthy outcome over the international break would have to be content with cautious optimism instead of absolute certainty.

 Another setback for Rodri